techniques

 Personal No-Form

-access to the potential state of void and the essential starting and ending point for each ritual; the deeper the No-Form experience, the deeper the experience of the energy that follows; personal approach to and comfort with being nothing; internal receptivity necessary for effective work in this medium.
+The degree of access to the potential state of void marks the starting and ending points for each sourcing ritual.
+The deeper the capacity for receptivity (via No-Form), the deeper the capacity for experience of whatever energy or source engaged.
+The personal degree of comfort with being nothing.
 Click this for more on no-form.

 Contact Point

-The contact point refers to wherever direct intutive contact with the energy of a given source exists -- not to be imagined or visualized but detected as an existing condition.
-The contact point can be discovered within the physical body and/or the energetic body.
-Detection depends on the depth of no-form preceeding the contact point.
+Wherever direct intutive contact with the energy of a given source already exists -- not imagined or visualized but detected as an existing condition.
+The contact point can appear within the physical body and/or the energetic body enveloping the physical body, i.e., the aura.
+The degree of detection of the contact point depends on the depth of no-form.

 Impersonal No-Form

-beyond the personal no-form process, impersonal no-form refers to the potential state beyond one's personal efforts; the no-form beyond your personal no-form.
+Beyond the personal no-form process, Impersonal no-form refers to the potential state beyond one's personal efforts at emptying; the impersonal void at large.

 Sourcing

-From the internal receptivity of no-form, sourcing refers to the inner action of accessing and engaging sources of energy in the body/psyche, allowing for full immersion into that source.
+From the receptivity of no-form, sourcing refers to the inner action of detecting, accessing, engaging and expressing sources of energy in the body/psyche that leads to full immersion, identification, and surrender to direct experience (or gnosis) of that source.

 Foundation Source

-Executed before the physical warm-up cycle, the foundation source refers to a single source projected into the entire workspace while standing in no-form at the periphery of the workspace.
-Foundation source work has the three-fold purpose of: 1) igniting the energetic body 2) setting a tone for the following Physical Warm-Up and 3) acreating an underlying support for the entire Lab session.
+Executed before the physical warm-up cycle, a single source is chosen and projected onto the entire workspace while standing in no-form at the periphery of the workspace.
+FRom No-Form, you step into the space to engage that source and and its expression through you as you navigate the workspace.
+The foundation source has three purposes: 1) activating the energetic body 2) setting a tone for the following Physical Warm-Up and 3) creating an underlying support source for the entire Lab session.

 Sustaining Care